The title of this post is a little provocative after what has happened but the key phrase is long-term.

 Inevitably, The English FA will one day take an interest in futsal, as it becomes more established and a more financially attractive proposition.
 They will attempt to regain a leadership position.

-But futsal will be wiser about their capabilities and, unlike now, they will have nothing to offer that futsal doesn’t already have.
+But futsal will be wiser about their capabilities and, unlike now, they will not have as much to offer compared with where futsal is.
 It will be strong, self-sufficient and moving in the right direction.